mah6413/Policy-Briefing-Assistant/README.md

 3. Enter a query such as:

    * *"Summarize the key recommendations"*
-   * *"Generate a policy briefing based on this document"*
+   * *"Generate a policy briefing"*
 4. View AI-generated output grounded in document content

 ---

 ## 🎯 Use Cases

-* Policy analysis and research
+* Policy analysis
-* Nonprofit document intelligence
+* Nonprofit research
 * Legal and regulatory summarization
-* Government and advocacy support
+* Government and advocacy work
-* Academic research assistance

 ---